ariel055132/ML_DL/MohsHardnessDataset/readme.md

 13. Hardness: Hardness value.
 (Prediction Target)

 # Result
-1. 20231116_XXX.csv (Result: 0.61 --> not good)
+1. 20231116_BaselinePrediction.csv (Result: 0.61 --> not good)
+   * Train the regression model.
+   * Finetuned the parameters with RandomizedSearchCV
+   * Stacking approach is used in order to obtain a better result.
-2. 20231118_XXX.csv (Result: )
+2. 20231118_BaselinePredictionV2.csv (Result: 0.50 --> Better than first one)
+   * Obtain the fine-tuned parameters with Optuna.
+   * Compare the performance using stacking and voting.
+Use voting instead of stacking

 # Insights
 * Some variables have a high degree of **linear correlation**.
 It may lower the performance of a model (features are similarly the same in a model perspective).
+You may delete one of them when training.
 * Linear Correlation refers to a linear relationship between two variables, where the change in one variable is directly proportional to the change in another variable.
 In order words, if one variable increases/decreases, the other variable also increases/decreases in a proportional manner.
 It is usually represented by a straight line on a scatter plot.
 * All the variables are **numerical variables**.
 Using **neural networks** is a great choice.